jacksonrayhamilton/context-coloring/README.md

 ## Color Schemes

-There is *no default color scheme*.
-Define the colors according to your liking by setting the appropriate custom faces and the maximum face:
+You can define your own colors by customizing faces like `context-coloring-level-N-face`, where N is a number starting from 0.

+These are the colors used in the screenshot above:

 ```lisp
 (custom-theme-set-faces